rinikerlab/irsa/README.md

 ![alt text](https://github.com/rinikerlab/irsa/blob/master/Diastereomeric_pair.png)

 Consider the diastereomeric pair 1a and 2a, where we measured the experimental IR and VCD spectrum to determine the relative stereochemistry and the absolute stereochemistry.
 We will refer to the enantiomer of 1a as 1b, and to the enantiomer of 2a as 2b.
+All files can be found in the folder Tutorial.
 First, we generate the conformational ensemble using RDKit.
 The isomeric SMILES string for compound 1a is O[C@]1([H])[C@](C)(C2(C)C)CC[C@H]2C1